 e) They instill fear into people by threatening those who don’t blindly accept their messages with suffering, horrors and death.

-I’ve addressed the Marian apparitions in an article, but I’ll cite 2 examples here:
+I’ve addressed the Marian apparitions in a separate article, but I’ll cite just 2 examples here:

 But Scripture says: “My little children … And if any man sin, we have an advocate with the Father, Jesus Christ the righteous.
 And he is the propitiation for our sins: and not for ours only, but also for the sins of the whole world.”
 (1 Jn.
 2:1-2)